 Keirsey (1998) classifies ENFJs as Idealist Teachers, a designation that emphasizes their reported talent for recognizing and cultivating potential in others.
 Keirsey observes that Teachers are among the most interpersonally skilled of all types, possessing an intuitive grasp of group dynamics and an articulate, persuasive communication style that can inspire others to action.
-Unlike the more reserved NF types, ENFJs tend to be visibly expressive and socially energetic, often gravitating toward leadership roles in educational, organizational, or community settings.
+Unlike the more reserved NF types, ENFJs be visibly expressive and socially energetic, often gravitating toward leadership roles in educational, organizational, or community settings.

 Jung's (1921/1971) original description of the extraverted feeling type provides the theoretical foundation for the ENFJ profile.
 Jung characterized this orientation as one in which feeling -- understood as a rational, evaluative function rather than mere emotion -- is directed outward toward the collective, producing individuals who naturally attend to social harmony, shared values, and the emotional atmosphere of their environment.
-Thomson (1998) builds on this, noting that Fe-dominant types experience social relationships not as optional but as constitutive of their identity, making interpersonal connection a genuine psychological need rather than a preference.
+Thomson (1998) builds on this, noting that extraverted feeling-dominant types experience social relationships not as optional but as constitutive of their identity, making interpersonal connection a genuine psychological need rather than a preference.

-Nardi's (2011) neuroscience research offers empirical support for these descriptions, documenting that individuals identifying as ENFJ tend to show rapid, cross-cortical brain activation during social tasks, reflecting their capacity for simultaneously processing verbal content, emotional tone, and interpersonal context.
+Nardi's (2011) neuroscience research offers empirical support for these descriptions, documenting that individuals identifying as ENFJ show rapid, cross-cortical brain activation during social tasks, reflecting their capacity for simultaneously processing verbal content, emotional tone, and interpersonal context.
 This neurological pattern is consistent with the behavioral observations of Myers and Myers (1995), who note that ENFJs often seem to "read the room" instantaneously and adjust their communication to meet the needs of their audience -- a skill that serves them well in teaching, counseling, and leadership.

 Common Traits